connormcole/kickstarter-analysis/README.md

 ![Parent_Category_Outcomes](https://user-images.githubusercontent.com/92554586/140440811-3d2aa32e-3a3f-4d8f-ab8c-9044d30d51bc.png)

-The theater category has the most successful kickstarters, but also a high amount of failures.
+The theater category had the most successful kickstarters, but also a high amount of failures.
 Music is the next most succesful category, and journalism had the least activity.

 ### Analysis of Outcomes Based on Launch Date